freia-lab/e3-cm/doc/readme.txt

 			     Added logic forthe standby state in grafcet.

-TestEssProtoFreia_20190516 - KG, Standby state: changed the logic of the transition from cooling to heating
+TestEssProtoFreia_20190516 - KG, Standby state: changed the logic of the transition from cooling to heating TestEssProtoFreia_20190528 - KG, Changed limits for the stand/by temperature from constants to memory locations

+TestEssProtoFreia_20190529 - KG, Modified the 1 s interrupt block OB32 - changed the local symbol to memory location in the
+			     network genereting OneMinute bit.
+			     Modified logic in the grafcet function block Network 21 (controlling CV03 according to the FT552 limits).
+			     Added initialization of temporary variables missing for standby mode.